Tobias-hubs/MusicRewards/README.md

 # MusicRewards Test App

+Note: This project now uses react-native-track-player@nightly because the stable release does not compile with Expo SDK/Android at the moment.
+This is a known community workaround.
+The android/ folder is included so the reviewer can build and run the app directly.

 This is the recommended project structure for the Belong React Native assessment.
 Use this as your starting point!

 ## 🚀 Setup Instructions